 For example, if an individual decides to invest an initial $600,000 in their own business, then they own the entirety of it.
 They will own all the shared.
 As the business starts to succeed and grows, more money is needed and an outside investor can be found.
 This person may choose to invest $400,000 in exchange for 40 percent of the shares in the business.
 In this scenario, the entrepreneur will still retain 60 percent of the shares himself.

 This type of equity financing allows the business to receive the money they need.
 In exchange, the investor retains a stake in the business in direct correlation to the money they invest.
 Basically, the business owner dilutes their own ownership so the business can grow.

 This is the simplest example of equity financing.
 Venture capitalists, angel investors, and venture capital partnerships are the different names for these investors.
 Each one of these individuals will have a different set of risks, amount of money invested, and the amount of time that is placed in the company.
 Basically, some investors will actively manage a part of the business while others will essentially become silent partners.
 While this is true, private venture capitalists are the most common type of investors.

 If you need assistance with understanding equity financing or finding money for your business, then make sure to post a job on the UpCounsel marketplace.
 We offer legal assistance through the expertise of our vast pool of legal professionals.
-We accept only the best, meaning you will be served by the top 5 percent of the lawyers in the country who have worked with businesses like Google, Stripe, and Twilio.
+We accept only the best, meaning you will be served by the top 5 percent of the lawyers in the country who have worked with businesses like Google, Menlo Ventures, and Airbnb.